A cop broke her arm, tossed her out of Ultra even though she had a ticket, woman says

-Alessandra Hernani got caught up in a crowd trying to rush the gate during Sunday’s final day at the Ultra Music Festival in downtown Miami, she said.
+Alessandra Hernani had a ticket for the Ultra Music Festival, but she says she got caught up in a crowd trying to crash the gate on Sunday, the event’s final day in downtown Miami.
 Once inside, she claims, a Miami police officer restrained her right arm so severely he fractured her arm and elbow.

 Miami police, who wouldn’t comment on specific details of the incident, say it’s being reviewed by internal affairs.